2 – Why Leadership Training Doesn’t Work

 The problem is that systems do not create character—they reveal it.

-The First Organization Is the Self
+Base Camp Is the Self

 Epictetus reminded his students that the only thing truly under our control is our assent—what we agree to internally.
 Not policy.
 Not position.
 Not outcomes.